In this article we will discuss:

 It can be difficult to know exactly when your cannabis crop is ready to harvest.
 After harvesting the plant matter you’re after, you have to process it.
 Curing and drying are vital steps towards getting a tasty, usable product.

 In this section, we’ll teach you the basics of what to look for, and how to handle the harvesting process when the time is right.
-Without these step, no one with a nose or tongue will touch your buds – so pay close attention!
+We will explain the drying process and give a lot of tips to produce the best buds possible.
+Without these steps, no one with a nose or tongue will touch your buds – so pay close attention!

 When to harvest